Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 Sportsbooks operating in America accept most major banking options for making deposits.
 Other markets, like the UK for example, have more limitations on your deposit options.

-Hopefully Canada follows the example set by the US, allowing fans to fund their sportsbook accounts through popular methods like debit, credit, or PayPal.
+Hopefully Canada follows the example set by the US, allowing fans to fund their sportsbook accounts through popular methods like Interac (Visa, Mastercard), credit, or PayPal.

-These are some of the deposit and withdrawal methods we expect to see when legal sports betting goes live in Canada:
+These are some of the deposit and payment methods we expect to see when legal sports betting goes live in Canada:

 |Deposit Methods||Withdrawal Methods|